 This irresistible kale salad is always a favorite with family and friends.
-Topped with a creamy, spicy roasted garlic dressing and toasted panko breadcrumbs, every mouthful is full of flavor.
-Think kale could not possibly taste irresistible?
+Topped with a creamy, zesty garlic dressing and toasted panko breadcrumbs, every mouthful is full of flavor.
+Not a kale fan?
 Read on– the secret is the massage!

 For a while I considered calling this the “Best Thing That Happened To Me This Week” salad.
 The first time I served it to my husband, he mumbled those words between elated mouthfuls.
 Yes, this salad has the power to induce major feelings of euphoria… kale!
 The thing I once despised, then learned to massage, then grew to love.
 Can you imagine?

 In this Garlicky Kale Parmesan and Panko Salad, massaged kale salad is topped with a creamy roasted garlic dressing and Parmesan cheese.
 Large unwieldy croutons are replaced by delicate, crispy toasted panko and crushed red pepper flakes.
 I massage the kale with the dressing, then toss it with the toasted panko, chili flakes and Parmesan.
 The resulting salad has a Caesar-ish flavor with a bit of a spicy kick.
 It’s heavenly.

 Kale is one of the healthiest foods on the planet.
 It’s a cruciferous leafy green packed with Vitamins A, B6, C, and K along with magnesium, potassium, iron, copper, manganese and phosphorus.
 It also contains strong phytonutrients and cancer-fighting antioxidants.
 The fiber in kale helps to lower blood cholesterol levels.

 Eating kale regularly can lower your risk of cancer and heart disease.
 It’s fabulous stuff, especially when prepared like this.
 I am addicted to this salad.
 Serve it at a party and prepare to be asked for the recipe over and over and over again!